pythonic-emacs/anaconda-mode/README.rst

 It's possible to use anaconda-mode on a remote server when you connect to it using tramp.
-Anaconda-mode can search for completion candidates and all other stuff on remote server while you running Emacs locally.
+Anaconda-mode can search for completion candidates and all other stuff on remote server while you're running Emacs locally.
 First of all open interesting remote file.

 ::